anditandev/mock-notifications/README.md

 # Mock notifications app
 A mock notifications app displaying the basic usage of `state` and `FlatList` in a React Native app.

+## Features
+- Add new notification by pressing the button.
+Message is randomized with built-in random text generator.
+- Press each notification to delete it from the list.

 ## Limitations
 - Text generator's words are hard coded, therefore the quality is not at its best.
 - List are not saved throughout session.